kubedb/cli/docs/tutorials/elasticsearch/README.md

 ```

 To lean how to configure other storage destinations for Snapshots, please visit [here](/docs/concepts/snapshot.md).
-Now, create the Snapshot tpr.
+Now, create the Snapshot object.

 ```
 $ kubedb create -f ./docs/examples/elasticsearch/demo-2.yaml